radishmouse/CoffeeRun-React-2017/README.md

 unique keys assigned to items in a collection. otherwise, it would burn up a lot of its time and energy hashing individual elements and comparing those hashes, etc. etc.

+## orderform

+(need to fill this part out, i just kinda blew through it)

+highlights:

+- class component
+- renders form elements
+  - note that everything must be in pairs, or self-closing
+- specify type, name, value, and onchange

+### state

+assign `this.state` in the constructor

+also, let's talk about how we normally do this: in a normal HTML form, the DOM maintains the current state.
+This is not how we want to do this in React

+why not?
+well, the power of react is that the state of the UI, including the values currently set in a form, should be "rehydratable"

+we don't want the form elements to have to maintain their values. those values are dictated by what is passed into those components as props.

+though it looks a lot like you're just setting the usual properties on form elements, remember that these are actually all React elements.

+so, because each input's value is set to the value of a variable, you need a way to accept and reflect changes.

+to do that, we hook into the `onChange` handler of each one. let's write a function that will accept the change event. with that event, it will read out the name of the element and the value.

+note that you can't really type into any of the fields. or rather, you can't see that anything is changing.

+let's attach a function to the onChange of the coffee input let's build up that form slowly

+in that function, output the value of `e.target.value` this shows you the last thing you typed in there. but the input itself doesn't show anything.

+since the value of the input is dictated by the value of `this.state.currentOrder`, you'll use the `this.setState` method to update the contents of `this.state`

+the reason you don't set it directly is that `this.setState` is async, under the hood.
+React will collect the various changes that will be applied to `this.state` and then optimize redrawing the UI.

+### bonus: abstract out the label/input pairs

+so, you could create your own OrderFormField component it should take a type, name, onchange, and value.

+and really, this shouldn't be a bonus.

 ## wiring it together as an App